yurapa/wonrial/README.md

 - i18next - Internationalization
 - react-icons - icons for the fast development
 - tailwind (postcss, autoprefixer) - utility-first CSS framework
+- next-themes - an abstraction for themes in your Next.js app

 ### Multilingual / Internationalization: